Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Estimation of Route and Destination

-Our model for trajectory feature engineering is probabilistic.
-Its main objective is to predict the vessel's most likely future location based on the current position, direction data, and historical AIS data.
+Our probabilistic model's main objective is to predict the vessel's most likely future location based on the current position, direction data, and historical AIS data.
 We require the ocean to be segmented into deterministic grids to achieve this.
 These grids integrate the movement patterns of various vessels over time based on their position data from historical AIS records.
 Each cell in the grid records when and how frequently vessels have visited that particular cell, storing their motion statistics along with it.
 The model operates on two levels.
 Firstly, it predicts the vessel's route polygon along the trajectory.
 Secondly, it also predicts the most likely end-grid cell, which represents the completion of the vessel's journey.
-Both are represented by their centroids, which are calculated separately for each AIS message in the vessel trajectory.
-The step-by-step procedure to find possible routes and destinations for a new trajectory ($\tau_{n}$) is provided in Algorithm~\ref{algo:pdestination}, which requires as input: $C_{i}$, $S^{C_{i}}_{\tau_{n}}$, and $k$.
+Both are represented by their centroids, calculated separately for each AIS message in the vessel trajectory.
+The step-by-step procedure to find possible routes and destinations for a new trajectory ($\tau_{n}$) is provided in Algorithm~\ref{algo:pdestination}, which has inputs: $C_{i}$, $S^{C_{i}}_{\tau_{n}}$, and $k$.

 Herein, $C_{i}$ is the grid cell related to the current position of a vessel; $S^{C_{i}}_{\tau_{n}}$ is motion statistics of the new trajectory ($\tau_{n}$) in the grid cell $C_i$; lastly, $k$ represents the number of top probable destinations to consider.
 In Line 2, $T_{C_{i}}$ is a subset from $\widetilde{\mathbf{M}}$ (defined in Table \ref{tab:notation-1}) containing historical vessel motion statistics and destination related to grid cell $C_i$.
 We gather all unique possible destinations (end grid cell) $C_{dest}$ passing through $C_i$ in Line 3.
 In Line 4, we initialize the set $D$ as an empty set.
 Subsequently, we calculated the similarity between each historical track and the new trajectory in the current cell.
 The distance for each historical track (moving to a particular destination $D_{j}$) is stored in $D$.
 Lines 5--8 depicts the procedure where for each historical track's statistics $S^{C_{i}}_{\tau_{i}}$, we calculate the Euclidean distance, labeled as $\mathsf{e}$, between $S_{\tau_{i}}$ and $S^{C_{i}}_{t_{n}}$.
 In the historical tracks, more than one track may pass through $C_{i}$ to a particular destination $D_{j}$.
 Thus, for each unique $D_{j} \in C_{dest}$, from all historical tracks that go to $D_{j}$, we consider only one track having the minimum distance $D_{i}^{min}$ (see Lines 10--13).
 The mean ($\mu$) of the population's minimum distances in $CD$ is determined in Line 14.
 In $CD$, we only consider those destination $D_{j}$ whose distance is less than the mean $\delta$ --- see Equation~\ref{eq:dest-only}.
 Line 16-23 depicts the procedure to store the score in $CD_{updated}$.
 The score is calculated by multiplying the similarity score and probability tracking passing cell $C_{i}$ to reach a particular $D_{i}$.
 After processing, the function returns a set of tuples.
 Each tuple is uniquely identified by a pair of indices $(i, j)$, where $i \in [1,k]$ and $j$ denote the tuple's rank.